-A. This Chapter provides standards and guidelines for System Reliability Energy Efficiency and Conservation Procurement Plans filed with the PUC pursuant to R.I.
+A. This Chapter provides standards and guidelines for Energy Efficiency and Conservation Procurement Plans filed with the PUC pursuant to R.I.
 Gen. Laws §§ 39-1-27.7(c)(4).

-4.3 Purpose
+4.2 Purpose

 - A. The Three-Year System Reliability Procurement Plan (Three-Year SRP Plan) shall describe general planning principles and potential areas of focus for SRP for the three years of implementation, beginning with January 1 of the following year.
-Such SRP Plans shall include, but are not limited to - B. The Three-Year SRP Plan shall provide screening criteria for non-traditional investments non-wires alternatives and a proposal for how such screening criteria will be included in system planning. - C. The Three-Year SRP Plan will provide strategies and technologies the distribution company intends to employ or consider employing over the next three years pursuant to R.I.
-Gen. Laws § 39-1-27.7 and these standards. - D. The Three Year SRP Plan will explain in summary how identical, similar, and related investments across programs contributed incrementally to the state energy policies and goals for the natural gas and electric systems. - E. The Three Year SRP Plan will describe the procurement process for market-sourced solutions. - F. The Three Year SRP Plan will describe the evaluation process for non-traditional capital investments, including none-wires solutions.
+Such SRP Plans shall include, but are not limited to - B. The Three-Year SRP Plan shall provide screening criteria for non-wires alternatives and a proposal for how such screening criteria will be included in system planning. - C. The Three-Year SRP Plan will provide strategies and technologies the distribution company intends to employ or consider employing over the next three years pursuant to R.I.
+Gen. Laws § 39-1-27.7 and these standards. - D. The Three Year SRP Plan will explain in summary how identical, similar, and related investments across programs contributed incrementally to the state energy policies and goals for the natural gas and electric systems.

-4.4 General Plan Design and Principles
+4.3 General Plan Design and Principles

 - A. In order to adhere to the principles set forth in R.I.
-Gen. Laws §39-1-27.7, and to meet Rhode Island's energy system needs in a least cost, prudent and reliable manner, the SRP Standards set forth guidelines for the incorporation of energy efficiency, distributed generation, demand response, and other energy technologies (collectively referred to as "non wires alternatives" or NWA) into distribution company distribution planning.
-These guidelines seek to enable the deployment of cost-effective NWAs to achieve state policy goals, optimize grid system performance, enhance reliability and resiliency, and encourage optimal investment by the distribution company. - B. SRP shall describe should be integrated with the distribution company's distribution planning process and be designed, where possible, to complement the objectives of Rhode Island's energy policies efficiency; renewable energy; and clean energy programs, and describe its interaction with them, including, but not limited to, the programs described in Section 1.2.A.ii.
-The filing of SRP Plans should also be coordinated, where possible, with other applicable energy procurement, planning, and investment programs, including, but not limited to, Standard Offer Supply Procurement and the Infrastructure, Safety, and Reliability Plans.
+Gen. Laws §39-1-27.7, and to meet Rhode Island's energy system needs in a least cost manner, the SRP Standards set forth guidelines for the incorporation of energy efficiency, distributed generation, demand response, and other energy technologies (collectively referred to as "nonwires alternatives" or NWA) into distribution company distribution planning.
+These guidelines seek to enable the deployment of cost-effective NWAs to achieve state policy goals, optimize grid performance, enhance reliability and resiliency, and encourage optimal investment by the distribution company. - B. SRP should be integrated with the distribution company's distribution planning process and be designed, where possible, to complement the objectives of Rhode Island's energy efficiency; renewable energy; and clean energy programs, and describe its interaction with them, including, but not limited to, the programs described in Section 1.2.A.ii.
+SRP should also be coordinated, where possible, with other applicable energy procurement, planning, and investment programs, including, but not limited to, Standard Offer Supply Procurement and the Infrastructure, Safety, and Reliability Plan.